 English Curriculum Statement

 At St Monica Primary School, we believe that a quality English curriculum should develop children’s love of reading, writing and discussion.
 Reading constitutes the building blocks of learning, and we aim to develop reading ability through fluency, comprehension and enrichment, using high quality texts across all subjects and promoting independence in developing personal choice through sharing and celebrating books in our libraries and classroom reading areas.

 When our children leave St Monica Primary we expect them to be avid readers – children who read fluently and widely, and who are able to express preferences and opinions about the texts that they read.
 We want them to read for pleasure, having had access to a wide range of text types, genres and authors in order for them to make informed opinion, and make well-thought-out choices on further texts to read.

 We ensure that our pupils have a clear understanding that writing is an essential form of communication and that adapting writing for your reader is of the utmost importance.
-We nurture a culture of evaluation and refinement where children take pride in their writing, in part by developing a joined, handwriting style by the time they move to secondary school.
-We believe that all good writers proofread, refine and edit their writing over time.
+We nurture a culture of evaluation and refinement where children take pride in their writing, in part by developing a joined, handwriting style by the time they move to secondary school as well as proofreading, revising and editing their writing over time.
 Children will develop independence in being able to identify their own areas for improvement, editing their work effectively during and after the writing process to ensure that it includes the appropriate grammar, style and vocabulary for their reader and purpose as identified in the learning journey.
 We incorporate our skills in reading throughout the journey for writing, identifying, evaluating and emulating the skills displayed by the authors whose texts we read.

 We understand the importance of parents and carers in supporting their children, and so we encourage a home-school partnership which enables parents and carers to understand how to enhance the skills being taught in school.
-We promote books in classrooms and across the school, for example in our libraries; we hope that this will provide pupils with access to exciting and varies books to share at home and celebrate home reading through our weekly celebration assemblies by recognising class and individual efforts.
+We promote books in classrooms and across the school, for example in our libraries; we hope that this will provide pupils with access to exciting and varied books to share at home and celebrate home reading through our weekly celebration assemblies by recognising class and individual efforts.

-We teach Reading and writing as separate whole class lessons, so that all children have access to the age-related skills and knowledge contained in the National Curriculum.
-Within lessons, teachers and teaching assistants target support for Lower attainers to enable them to achieve at an age-related level wherever possible.
+We teach Reading and writing as separate whole class lessons so that all children have access to the age-related skills and knowledge contained in the National Curriculum.
+Within lessons, teachers and teaching assistants target support for lower attaining pupils to enable them to achieve at an age-related level wherever possible.
 This may involve a greater level of scaffolding and access to additional support materials such as Word Banks or a greater level of modelling.
-Higher attainers are given opportunities to extend their writing in a variety of ways, including through showing greater control in their writing, a deeper understanding of the impact that their writing has on the reader and by using a higher level of vocabulary and grammar features.
+Higher attaining pupils are given opportunities to extend their writing in a variety of ways, including through showing greater control in their writing, a deeper understanding of the impact that their writing has on the reader and by using a higher level of vocabulary and grammar features.